Operating a business jet to Rio Carnival

 Rio de Janeiro has a wide range of 4- and 5-star hotel options, including major international chains.
 Note that room pricing will be higher during the Carnival period with more stringent cancellation policies.
-While certain preferred hotels will sell out during Rio Carnival period it should not be an issue sourcing 4-star crew accommodations, with typical price range of 200-450 USD/night.
+While certain preferred hotels will sell out during the Rio Carnival period, it should not be an issue sourcing 4-star crew accommodations, with a typical price range of 200-450 USD/night.

 7. CIQ procedures

-Customs, immigration and quarantine (CIQ) is cleared within the main terminal at SBGL and this takes an average of 30 minutes inbound.
-Be aware that there are no shortcuts to this process and a lot of walking is involved for passengers and crew after being dropped off at the terminal, about a five minute bus/van ride from the aircraft parking area.
-Clearance procedure involves arrival security inspection of hand luggage and clearing passport control followed by screening of checked baggage.
+Customs, immigration, and quarantine (CIQ) are cleared within the main terminal at SBGL and this takes an average of 30 minutes inbound.
+Be aware that there are no shortcuts to this process, a lot of walking is involved for passengers, and crew after being dropped off at the terminal, about a five-minute bus/van ride from the aircraft parking area.
+Clearance procedure involves arrival security inspection of hand luggage and clearing passport control followed by a screening of checked baggage.

 There are currently no airport slot requirements at either SBGL or SBRJ.

-For international operation to a single AOE in Brazil permit lead time is 24-48 hours.
-But, it’s often possible to obtain a permit within 24 hours, at discretion of the airport authority.
+For an international operation to a single AOE in Brazil, permit lead time is 24-48 hours.
+But, it’s often possible to obtain a permit within 24 hours, at the discretion of the airport authority.
 Note that permit approval does not confirm SBGL parking, you’ll need PPR for this.

-Update: Effective June 17, 2019 U.S., Australia, Japan, and Canada citizens will no longer need visas for tourist, flight crew, or standard business trips to Brazil.
+Effective June 17, 2019, U.S., Australia, Japan, and Canada citizens no longer need visas for tourist, flight crew, or standard business trips to Brazil.

-For a quick and less complicated trip down to Rio consider parking at SBGL to avoid an additional tech stop and the hassle of obtaining a domestic overflight permit.
+For a quick and less complicated business aviation trip to Rio for carnival, consider parking at SBGL to avoid an additional tech stop and the hassle of obtaining a domestic overflight permit.
 Even though this is a large event, it’s not predicted that parking will be an issue for SBGL.

 Be aware of the permit requirements, especially when you’re making more than one stops in the country.
 Also, note the PPR requirements when traveling to SBGL along with the lead time and when they are approved.